APEX: Sharita Towne & A Black Art Ecology of Portland

 Addressing the transdisciplinary nature of her work, Towne states, “With BAEP I think of the city as form.
 And Ecology is used to counter the mid-century logic of blight—that Black people are a detriment to an urban ecology.
 BAEP acknowledges the active, creative vitality of Black communities from the past, present, and into the future of Portland.”

-The exhibition is supported by The Arlene and Harold Schnitzer Endowments for Northwest Art, The Ford Family Foundation, the Oregon Community Foundation, and Exhibition Series Sponsors.
+Organized by the Portland Art Museum and curated by Grace Kook-Anderson, The Arlene and Harold Schnitzer Curator of Northwest Art.
+Supported by The Arlene and Harold Schnitzer Endowments for Northwest Art, The Ford Family Foundation, the Oregon Community Foundation, and Exhibition Series Sponsors.

 In the News